 The next time you’re in Los Angeles and looking for something to do, check out some wallet-friendly favorites.
 (Photo: Almy)

-In the land of splashy pool parties and Hollywood movie studios, swag reigns supreme, but you don’t have to be red carpet royalty to get things for free in Los Angeles.
-Here, some tips and tricks for seeing LA’s must-see spots—and maybe the stars—for a bargain.
+In the land of splashy pool parties and Hollywood movie studios, swag reigns supreme, but you don’t have to be red carpet royalty to enjoy free activities and attractions in L.A..
+Here, some tips and tricks for seeing LA’s hot spots—and maybe the stars—for a bargain.

 Go for a Hike

 Check out TreePeople, a local nonprofit (working to make the city more sustainable) and its very own 45-acre park for a self-guided tour, or if you can spare $5, a moonlight hike or doggie walk.
-Crave a more urban adventure?
+Crave a more urban adventure while still enjoying a free activity in Los Angeles?
 Go for a stroll through some of LA’s ethnic enclaves, including Little Armenia, Little Ethiopia, Little Tokyo, Koreatown, Chinatown and Thai Town–you might even catch a street festival.

 Check Out the Architecture